akbarali2019/Penta-Security-using-Raspberry-Pi/README.md

 In this part, the users can request for Raspberry Pi to send one time 4 digit password via their Mobile Appliation.
 Then, They can accept 4 random generated numbers via their App.
 Here is output:

 ![image](https://user-images.githubusercontent.com/52565814/60771353-cf92ae00-a121-11e9-931f-f848048faf2c.png)

+# Fingerprint System

+It looks like a general fingerprint srategy.
+Host users should store their fingerprints to the database.
+Here is the outhput: